The PDF file format

 PDF files use a fixed structure, they always contain 4 sections:

-• The body area which contains a descriptions of the various elements that are used in all of the pages.
+• The body area which contains a description of the various elements that are placed on the pages.

 • A cross-reference table which refers to all the elements from the body that are used on the pages of the PDF-file.